Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

 We find a total of $137$ \hermeian{} haloes in the three high-resolution simulations of the Local Group in \Hestia{}.
 Over \percent{97} of these do not have any baryonic component, i.e. they are `dark'.
 However, four contain low-mass galaxies, one of which retains a gaseous component until \z[0].
 The four galaxies and $121$ (over \percent{90}) of the total \hermeian{} population are found in the \code{17_11} simulation, so we report results only from this in the analysis that follows.
 We note that the \code{17_11} simulation is the most massive Local Group in the \Hestia{} suite and its primary haloes are closer together than in the other simulations.
 The lack of \hermeian{} haloes in the other simulations could be due to the lower masses and larger separations of the primary pairs, although differences in the orientation of the primaries with respect to the Large Scale Structure could also be important.

-As discussed in \secref{sec:Methods}, we identify \hermeian{} haloes in simulations by studying the past trajectories of present-day field haloes through the Local Group and select those that passed within \Rvir{} of both host haloes.
-In \figref{fig:Results:hermeian_distance}, we plot the distance, $r_{\rm host}$, of each \hermeian{} halo from the MW and M31 analogues.
+As we discussed in \secref{sec:Methods}, in the simulations we identify the sub-population of \hermeian{} haloes by studying the past trajectories through the Local Group of present-day field haloes and select those that passed within \Rvir{} of both host haloes.
+In \figref{fig:Methods:hermeian_distance}, we plot the distance, $r_{\rm host}$, of each \hermeian{} halo from the MW and M31 analogues.
 The dark \hermeian{} haloes are plotted as thin solid lines and the luminous \hermeian{} galaxies are shown by thick solid lines and distinguishing markers.
-At \z[0], most \hermeian{} haloes are at distances from the host halo much greater than \Rvir{}.
+This shows that at early times the \hermeian{} haloes appear to travel towards one primary halo and away from the other one.
+This is because the primary haloes are moving away from each other and only move towards each other at later times.
+We see this behaviour in the other high-resolution simulations in \Hestia{}, although the relative velocities and separations of the primary haloes differ.
+At \z[0], most \hermeian{} haloes are at distances from the host haloes much larger than \Rvir{}.
 Adopting a different halo definition, for example using \R{97} that approximates the virial radius in the \PLANCK{2013} cosmology, would likely have little effect on the classification of most \hermeian{} haloes but would remove some that are close to the \Rvir{} boundary at \z[0].
 However, it would also expand the classification to include DM haloes that had more shallow, `grazing' interactions with the host, which could affect the distributions of \hermeian{} halo properties \citep[see][for a detailed discussion about the consequences of adopting different definitions of the halo boundary]{diemer_flybys_2021}.